Improve Online Fundraising With 4 Marketing Tips

 Let’s say that you are using a text-to-give service with passwordless login technology, which means donors who have already given via text message will not have to enter their payment information again.
 You can mention this feature when promoting your event to let donors know how easy it will be to contribute during your fundraiser.

 As you can see, there are plenty of ways you can promote giving during your event.
-The best way to encourage people to give is to show them the how your organization can make life better for the people and communities you serve.
+The best way to encourage people to give is to show them how your organization can make life better for the people and communities you serve.

 2. Send Direct Mail With Ways to Give Online